 We are working with Dartford Borough Council, Gravesham Borough Council and the Ebbsfleet Development Corporation to bring forward a comprehensive masterplan for the Entertainment Resort.

-We will make an application in the summer of 2020.
-We will be sharing our updated plans with the community at a further stage of public consultation in the Spring of 2020.
-We are working hard to addressing all the issues raised including carrying out further transport and environmental studies in the local area.
+We intend to submit our DCO application later this year.
+We will be sharing our updated plans with the community through a further stage of public consultation prior to submitting our application.
+We are working hard to develop our proposals in more detail, including carrying out further transport and environmental studies in the local area.

 Following submission, the Planning Inspectorate will seek views and carefully examine the application to advise the Government on whether or not it should go ahead.